This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 Diagnostic retinal imaging is often useful in further classification of the clinical features of posterior and panuveitis.
 Color fundus photographs may be helpful in documenting degree of vitreous haze, and extent and progression of chorioretinal lesions, particularly in children, in whom examination may be difficult.
 Handheld or wide-field photography is particularly useful in the pediatric population.

-Optical coherence tomography (OCT) is a noninvasive imaging modality useful in refining posterior segment disease location and characteristics.
+Optical coherence tomography (OCT) is a noninvasive imaging modality useful in refining posterior segment disease location and assessing prognostic factors for visual acuity outcome.
 Optic nerve atrophy and focal nerve fiber layer loss may be seen as long-term sequelae of hypertensive uveitis, papillitis or occlusive vasculitis at the nerve head.
 Disc edema may be present in many types of panuveitis.
 Diffuse retinal thickening, cystoid edema, selective layer loss, and inflammatory deposits are common features of many forms of panuveitis.
 OCT is also critical in the diagnosis of choroidal neovascular membrane and subretinal scarring, complications of many types of posterior uveitis.
 Subretinal fluid may be seen as a part of the uveitis syndrome or as a consequence of the treatment (central serous retinopathy from steroid exposure).
 Extended depth imaging and combined depth OCT imaging of the choroid is an emerging imaging modality that may show promise for monitoring disease activity in a variety of pediatric posterior uveitides, including VKH, SO, Behçet disease, toxoplasmosis and others.11 ,12, 13 (Figure 1)

 Figure 1A.
 OCT image of normal macular anatomy.
 Adapted, with permission, from Foster BS, et al. Optical Coherence Tomography in the Management of Retinal Disorders.
 Focal Points: Clinical Modules for Ophthalmologists, Module 11, 2006.